Access to downloadable materials can be found at the bottom of this page.

 Lyons was the featured artist on Celebrating Our Musical Future with WWFM Classical Radio, and for her interpretation of Bellini’s Norma, is an Outstanding Achievement in Opera award nominee from the 2020 St. Louis Theater Circle.
 Her artistry has been lauded in such publications as Opera News, The New York Times, Musical America Worldwide, Bachtrak, Operawire, St. Louis Today, The Atlanta Journal-Constitution, Pittsburgh Post-Gazette, and New York Classical Review.

-Bringing a unique perspective, Lyons is regularly invited to participate in industry discussions and events, including live interviews, panels, Instagram takeovers, and masterclasses, including those hosted by Carnegie Mellon University, Peabody Conservatory, City University of New York, City Lyric Opera, Black Women in Opera, Singventure Chats, Maryland Opera, and 360 of Opera.
+Bringing a unique perspective, Lyons is regularly invited to participate in industry discussions and events, including live interviews, panels, Instagram takeovers, and masterclasses, including those hosted by San Francisco Opera, Carnegie Mellon University, Peabody Conservatory, City University of New York, City Lyric Opera, Black Women in Opera, Singventure Chats, Maryland Opera, and 360 of Opera.
 She has also served as an adjudicator for the Miss America Organization.

 Originally from Atlanta, Georgia, Lyons is an alumna of Carnegie Mellon University and Peabody Institute of Johns Hopkins University.
 She completed further studies at the Mozarteum in Salzburg, Austria, and in Milan, Italy.